How do I join SFAfA?

 An enrollment package is sent out at the end of June.
 It includes all the materials and information that you will need to work within our program during the next fiscal year.

-How much am I eligible to receive in Grant-in-Aid (GIA) funds?
+How much am I eligible to receive in Grant-In-Aid funds?

 How does the GIA program work?